aistomin/andys.frontend/README.md

 branch, if they look correct.
 To avoid frustration, please test your changes _before_ sending me the pull request.
 Here are some useful commands:

-1. To install all the necessary dependencies, execute: `npm install`
+1. To install all the required dependencies, execute: `npm install`
 2. To run the app, execute: `npm run dev`
 3. To run the tests, execute: `npm test`

+Thank you in advance!!!

 ## Licence
 The project is licensed under the terms of the